Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

 Note that \eqref{fpqc descent} implies that the following sequence is an equalizer

 Likewise, the sequence

 is also an equalizer (in fact, it is enough to use the injectivity of the first map).
 The lemma follows by comparing these two sequences. \end{proof}

-Therefore, given a perfect space $\mF$, or more generally a presheaf on $\on{Aff}^{\on{pf}}_k$, it makes sense to ask whether $\mF$ is represented by a perfect algebraic space, and given a map $f:\mF\to \mG$ of perfect spaces, it makes sense to ask whether it is representable by perfect algebraic spaces.
+Therefore, given a presheaf $\mF$ on $\on{Aff}^{\on{pf}}_k$, it makes sense to ask whether it is represented by a perfect algebraic space, and given a map $f:\mF\to \mG$ of presheaves, it makes sense to ask whether it is representable by perfect algebraic spaces.
 If a property (P) of morphisms between algebraic spaces is stable under base change and is \'etale local on the source and target, then it makes sense to say whether a representable morphism $f:\mF\to\mG$ of perfect spaces has Property (P).
 For example, we can define open/closed immersions, \'{e}tale morphisms, fpqc maps in $\on{Sp}_k^{\on{pf}}$, etc.